devcass/hangman/README.md

 ## Project Specifications

+- Display hangman pole and figure using SVG
+- Generate a random word
-- Display UI with movie select, screen, seats, legend & seat info
+- Display word in UI with correct letters
+- Display wrong letters
-- User can select a movie/price
+- Show notification when select a letter twice
-- User can select/deselect seats
-- User can not select occupied seats
-- Number of seats and price will update
-- Save seats, movie and price to local storage so that UI is still populated on refresh
+- Show popup on win or lose
+- Play again button to reset game

 ## Getting started